The Training Matrix

 The most commonly asked question of any triathlon coach is ‘How do I get faster?’
 Pretty simple question but there is no simple answer, unfortunately.
 My typical reply is “How much time do you have to train?
 And what are your strengths and weaknesses?”
 These two factors will determine how the training should be structured.
 So much is made of intervals, tempo workouts, using new equipment that is guaranteed to make you faster and so on.
 What it really comes down to is the basics: how much time you have to train, and what you do with that time.
 As my former coach, Rick Niles, says, “It’s not how MUCH you train, but HOW you train.”
 That is one of the most important things to remember in setting up your training plan.

 When I first started with the team I went to the elder members of the team to find out ‘how’ the team had been training for the past few seasons.
-Lots of long rides, unstructured run workouts and very little in the way of swim training.
+Lots of long rides, unstructured run workouts, no race specific workouts and very little in the way of swim training.
 During my first week, I added in VO2 workouts, time trials, and more swim workouts.
 Gone were the long rides and runs without structure.
 In their place were shorter, harder rides, lots of climbing on the bike, and weekly run workouts at goal race pace and running off the bike 2 times per week.
 One of the senior members of the team came up to me after the first month and said, “Mike, what you are doing is completely different than what we’ve been doing the last few years.
 We usually do a bunch of long slow distance, and then add in the fast stuff before Nationals”.
 Without trying to sound pompous, my reply was, “I understand that.
 But if what you’ve been doing hasn’t been working, maybe we need to flip things upside down and see if we can’t shake out a different result”.
 I didn’t know if it was going to work, but I was going to give if my best effort!
 I had hoped so, but I was pretty nervous it might not!
 The way I viewed it was, we didn’t have anything to lose.
 It took 18 solid months of training like this and a little psychological warfare with some of my resistant charges before C.U. was able to re-capture the title of Champions.

 One of the first things I did with my team was to send out an Athlete Profile that was to be filled out and returned to me, with such information as best times for 5k and, 10k runs, best swim times, best bike times, what was their favorite sport to train, how many times a week did they train in each sport, etc?